Plausibility of Capture into High-Obliquity States for Exoplanets in the M Dwarf Habitable Zone: Conclusions

 We conclude that capture into a high obliquity state, where subsynchronous rotation is possible, could in fact be a common phenomenon for temperate planets orbiting cool M dwarf stars.
 Therefore, the widely-held assumption of tidal locking should be revisited in light of how common this spin-orbit resonant capture may be.
 Investigations along several axes can illuminate both the likelihood and the implications of our first-order findings reported here.

-We have explored the plausibility of Cassini State 2 in terms of a simple overlap in frequencies $\alpha$ and $g$.
+We have explored the plausibility of capture into the high-obliquity Cassini State 2 (CS2) in terms of a simple overlap in frequencies $\alpha$ and $g$.
 In truth, not only whether but \textit{how} the spin and orbital precession frequencies cross each other as the system evolves in time is important.
 Such convergence depends on the separate evolution of both frequencies.
-A canonical picture involves $\alpha$ decreasing and $g$ increasing as the system ages: young, primordially spun-up planets start with high $\alpha$, while $g$ starts low due to the wider initial spacing between the planets.
-Convergent disk migration of sub-Neptunes orbiting Sunlike stars in e.g. \citep{Millholland19_obliquity} illustrate how inward migration occurs and orbits shrink, so that typically $g$ increases, while $\alpha$ decreases as the planet spins down (to a point where the planets are caught in a mean-motion resonance, a stable configuration with $a_{1}$ fractionally closer to $a_{2}$)).
+We have explored two mechanisms by which these frequencies can be induced to converge.
+One canonical picture involves $\alpha$ decreasing and $g$ increasing as the system ages: young, primordially spun-up planets start with high $\alpha$, while $g$ starts low due to the initially distant orbits.
+Disk migration of sub-Neptunes orbiting Sunlike stars \citep[e.g.][]{Millholland19_obliquity} illustrate how inward migration occurs and orbits shrink, so that typically $g$ increases, while $\alpha$ decreases as the planet spins down.
 The point at which the frequencies cross is where one or more of the planets may be excited to a high, but stable, obliquity.
-Such a picture depends not only on the planetary properties and their initial orbits, but also the rate and duration of inward migration, interactions with the disk, and potentially primordial obliquities as well \citep{Su2020, Su2022a, Su2022b}.
-Needless to say, if capture into Cassini State 2 is robust to small changes in the orbital configuration or masses of planets, it is likelier to be a common galactic phenomenon.
+A second picture involves keeping the planetary system's orbital architecture constant but assuming that the planets start with initially large obliquities.
+Then, as the planets tidally spin down and realign, they cross the CS2 resonance \citep{Su2022a}, resulting in probabilistic resonance capture to the high-obliquity CS2 state.
+Between these two mechanisms, we find that both can produce large-obliquity planets with quite modest assumptions: orbital migration by a factor of $\lesssim 2$ for the orbital migration scenario, and an isotropic initial spin distribution for the tidal realignment scenario.